-Inseparable friends, Aristotle the Moose and Tock-Tock the Woodpecker, invite you and your children to have a good paper time in Paper Tales, a new interactive animated series.
-Ari and Tock will help your child unlock their creative potential, develop creative thinking, and teach them not to be afraid of experimenting.
+Inseparable friends, Aristotle the Moose and Knock-Knock the Woodpecker, invite you and your children to have a good paper time in Paper Tales, a new interactive animated series.
+Ari and Knock will help your child unlock their creative potential, develop creative thinking, and teach them not to be afraid of experimenting.

 If you put a fish into a pot with water, you can cook fish soup